 - cooked, whole eggs

-Raw eggs contain a protein called avidin that inhibits the absorption of biotin.
-Eating two or more raw egg whites a day for several months has been linked to biotin deficiency.
+Raw eggs contain a glycoprotein called avidin that inhibits the absorption of biotin.
+Eating two or more raw egg whites a day for several months

 Here are some specific foods and amounts of biotin:

 - 3 ounces (oz) of cooked liver: 30.8 mcg